Skip to Main Content

 Essay Writing: Research

-Good essay writing involves doing a considerable amount of reading.
-Your aims are to:
+Good essay writing requires a considerable amount of reading.
+Reading is important to:

 1. Understand the issue(s) referred to in the essay topic